home-assistant/home-assistant.io/source/_docs/configuration/events.markdown

     title: Event integration
 ---

 The core of Home Assistant is the event bus.
 The event bus allows any integration to fire or listen for events.

-It is the core of everything.
+## Events and state changes

+Every {% term state %} change produces an event.
+This means that all event entity changes will be on the event bus, but not all events on the event bus are event entities.
+For more information on event entities, refer to the documentation of the [event entity integration](/integrations/event/).

 For example, any state change will be announced on the event bus as a `state_changed` event containing the previous and the new state of an entity.

-Home Assistant contains a few built-in events that are used to coordinate between various integrations.
+But Home Assistant also contains [built-in events](#built-in-events-core) that are used to coordinate between various integrations.

 ## Common fields